 relayout into pieces to reflect the above.
 First, let's move the construction of

-parse.
+parse, since they only occur on initial load.
 Then let's create a new

 reflow function that calls